MeisQuietude/MeisQuietude/README.md

 My primary programming language is a [Python](https://www.python.org/), secondary is a [JavaScript](https://www.javascript.com/).

-I can work as a frontend or full-stack developer, but my preference is to remain backend.
+I can work as a full-stack developer, but my preference is to remain backend.
 I am engaged in the development of different complexity levels web-sevices: both simple and complicated.

 My goal is to become a strong developer.
 He knows how to write code and solve trivial problems, but also has extensive knowledge in the entire IT-sphere.
 At the same time, it is enough to be a professional only in his field.
 He's not a nerd, he breaks the unfairly formed stereotype of closed-minded people forever sitting at the computer.